amawest/examples-repository/README.md

 Whenever you "commit" a change, GitHub Pages will automatically run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site.

 # Pages
+All of the files that work on connection to the functioning of each page and what they do.

 ## Main Page
 - index.html